 Waste minimization is a big part of being green, lowering your carbon footprint, and promoting sustainability.
-At Virginia Tech Dining Services we have made great strides in lowering our impact on the environment through waste managment initiatives, including recycling and compost.
+At Virginia Tech Dining Services we have made great strides in lowering our impact on the environment through waste management initiatives, including recycling and compost.
 You can read about our efforts below.

 Virginia Tech Dining Services began composting pre-consumer food waste at our pre-preparation food processing center on campus, Southgate Food Processing Center, in January of 2009.
 Since then, our composting efforts have expanded to include all of our dining centers.